anmolksachan/WhatTheCipher/README.md

-# Cipher Suite Checker
+# What The Cipher

-This is a Python script that checks the cipher suite of a domain or IP address and generates a report on its security status.
+Cipher Suite Checker - This is a Python script that checks the cipher suite of a domain or IP address and generates a report on its security status.
 It uses Nmap and ciphersuite.info to perform the analysis.

 ## Installation